tonytvo/blog-generator/content/blog/algebra-of-wealth/index.md

 There is no reason to risk what you have and need for what you don’t have and don’t need.

 “Doing what’s right for you will look wrong to someone else — and that’s OK.”

+you cannot think your way out of this dilemma.

+you are what you do, not what you say you will do – Carl Jung.

+“Shame associated with not being successful financially”

+“Lost opportunity costs to loved ones”

+“Character is aligning intentions with actions”

+“Character and behavior exist in a self-reinforcing cycle”

+“Identity emerges from habits”

+“You are never more vulnerable after a big win”

+“Failure is also luck”

+“Nothing is ever as good or bad as it seems”

+“Anger lives rent-free in your head”

+“Cultivate indifference”

+“Learn from enemies; move on”

+“Make friends with people you want to emulate”

+“Downturns are the best time to start businesses”

+Leveraging government investment for wealth creation

+“The ability to communicate is an accelerant in any career”

 # References
 - https://www.sloww.co/psychology-of-money-book/